pangeo-data/governance/governance_DRAFT.md

 * Make decisions about strategic collaborations with other organizations or individuals.
 * Make decisions about specific technical issues, features, bugs and pull requests.
 They are the primary mechanism of guiding the code review process and merging pull requests.
 * Make decisions about the Services that are run by The Project and manage those Services for the benefit of The Project and Community.
-* Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
+* Make decisions when regular Community discussion doesn’t produce consensus on an issue in a reasonable time frame.

-Outcomes and decisions should be clearly communicated to the community.
+Outcomes and decisions should be clearly communicated to the Community.
 This can take three different forms:

-* New challenges for Pangeo will be detailed as a GitHub issue for the community to discuss.
+* New challenges for Pangeo will be detailed as a GitHub issue for the Community to discuss.
 * Resolved technical deadlocks will result in an explanation on the relevant issue and/or closure of the relevant pull request.
 * Other decisions will be detailed as a narrative blog post.